 These three Doshas are Kapha, Pita and Vata.
 Vata is a predominant combination of space and air, Pitta reflects the qualities of Fire and Water and Kapha reflects the elements of water and earth.
 The doshas are biological energies found throughout the human body and mind.
 They govern all physical and mental processes and provide every living being with an individual blueprint for health and fulfilment.

-This is a basic overview of the wonderful Science of Ayurveda.
+This is a very basic overview of the wonderful Science of Ayurveda.
 On our Annual India Retreats there are professionally trained Ayurvedic doctors who continue to oversee your treatments after your initial consultation and are on call during our stay in India.

 Any Questions please inquire through email. firstname.lastname@example.org